The UK’s first dedicated postgraduate practical philosophy degree covering law, morality, animal experimentation and ideas of gender, class and race.

-- Approach issues such as economic injustice, climate change, racial and gendered oppression, crime and punishment, liberty, privacy, and security from a philosophical standpoint.
+View economic injustice, climate change, oppression, crime and punishment, liberty, privacy, security and more through a philosophical lens.

 Our MA Practical Philosophy will allow you to use philosophical ideas to engage with urgent social and political problems.
 Drawing on political philosophy, ethics, social philosophy, and the philosophy of law, this programme is driven by our belief that philosophy is at its best when it learns from and intervenes in the world around us.

 You will explore philosophical debates on topics such as the relationship between law and morality, the ethics of animal experimentation, the operation of ideology, and the nature of class, gender, and race.
 Our core modules have student-led syllabi, with readings selected by each class to reflect their own interests, so that you can concentrate on the topics that really matter to you.

 Whether you already have an undergraduate degree in philosophy and want to specialise in practical philosophy, or you come from a different background, this MA programme will provide you with the skills needed to conduct independent research, think logically and creatively, and construct and analyse arguments, as well as honing your writing abilities.

 You will graduate with a solid foundation in practical philosophy, ready to pursue further study or confidently apply your critical and analytical reasoning skills in your chosen career – for example, writing sophisticated policy reports or undertaking research on social and political problems.

 You will be taught through a combination of seminars and lecturers, and will benefit from individual research supervision.
 You will take six modules over the course of the degree, culminating in either a dissertation or an independent project.